Question: What is a CBR File?

 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of file extensions to avoid and why.

 The best way to open a CBR file is probably with CDisplay Ex, a free, open-source comic book reader program specifically designed for reading comic books in the CDisplay format.

 If you like reading your comics on the go, Comic Zeal is an app, compatible with the iPhone and iPad, that will properly display CBR files.

 A CBR file is actually just a renamed RAR file.
 Any RAR utility should be able to decompress a CBR file, providing all of the images and other data contained in the comic book.
-Just change the CBR extension to RAR and open with an extractor like 7-Zip.
+Just change the .cbr extension to .rar and open with a free file extractor like 7-Zip or PeaZip.

 If you know anything else useful about CBR files, please let me know so I can update this page.

 Tip: Use Notepad or another text editor to open the CBR file.
 Many files are text-only files meaning no matter the file extension, a text editor may be able to properly display the file's contents.
 This may or may not be the case with CBR files but it's worth a try.